Please contact Strode College to apply for this course:

 The Theory and Method of History

 This module reveals how and why archaeologists discover sites and gather archaeological information and material.
-Practical elements such as field walking and excavation are included when opportunities arise.
+Practical elements such as field walking, geophysics, surveying and excavation are included when opportunities arise.

 Professional Practice

-This module is designed to enable students to demonstrate that they have all the qualities and transferable skills necessary for relevant employment requiring the exercise of responsibility and decision making, including the ability to relate their professional practice to underlying theory and principles.
+This module is designed to enable students to develop as critical thinkers and reflective learners, and to demonstrate they have all the qualities and transferable skills necessary for relevant employment requiring the exercise of responsibility and decision making.

 SHHA204